ratanachh/npa/docs/tasks/samples/UPDATE-SUMMARY.md

 ### 1. **Query Language Terminology**
 - ✅ Changed from "JPQL" to "CPQL" for Phase 1.3
-- ✅ Noted that JPQL is planned for Phase 2.3
+- ✅ Noted that enhanced CPQL is planned for Phase 2.3
 - ✅ Emphasized CPQL is lightweight, Dapper-powered

 ### 2. **Database Provider Alignment**